 Sleeping Beauty Castle, the icon of Disneyland in California | Image © Disney

-To understand Disneyland’s finances, it helps to view it within the broader theme park industry.
-The global amusement and theme parks market reached $71.9 billion in 2024 and is projected to grow to $98.7 billion by 2030, with a compound annual growth rate (CAGR) of 5.4%.
-The U.S. market alone accounts for $30.8 billion of the global total in 2024.
+To understand Disneyland’s finances, it helps to view it in the broader context of the theme park industry.
+Following a strong post-pandemic recovery, the global amusement and theme parks market reached $71.9 billion in 2024 and climbed to $76.14 billion in 2025.
+The industry is currently on track to reach $98.7 billion by 2030, with a compound annual growth rate (CAGR) of 5.4%.

 Within this market, Disney Parks and Resorts is the global leader in both attendance and revenue.
 In the United States, the Orlando and Anaheim metro areas continue to dominate as top theme park destinations.

 Disneyland Resort is a major park in Anaheim.
-It competes with other California parks like Universal Studios Hollywood.
-The resort comprises two theme parks – Disneyland Park and Disney California Adventure – as well as three onsite hotels, including the newly rebranded Pixar Place Hotel.
+It competes with other California parks, such as Universal Studios Hollywood.
+The resort comprises two theme parks – Disneyland Park and Disney California Adventure – and three on-site hotels.

-This immersive Disneyland complex keeps guests engaged with the parks and resort amenities all day and night.
+This immersive Disneyland complex keeps guests engaged with the park’s and resort’s amenities all day and night.
 As a result, Disneyland Resort is a significant driver of revenue and attendance not just for Anaheim, but for Disney Parks worldwide.

 Disneyland’s 2024 Attendance & Estimated Financial Performance

-Meanwhile, Disney Parks brought in $34.15 billion in total revenue and $9.15 billion in operating income for fiscal year 2024.
+Meanwhile, Disney Parks reported total revenue of $34.15 billion and operating income of $9.15 billion for fiscal year 2024.

 Analyzing 2024: Disneyland’s Diverse Revenue Streams